Linerre/Jessie/anki/README.md

 _If not comfortable with reading the black-background version of this README in VS Code on your laptop, please read it on [GitHub](https://github.com/Linerre/Jessie/tree/master/anki)._

 ## TO DO
-- [ ] solve the ambiguity caused by the use of `in` statement in matching and marking-up answers
+- [x] solve the ambiguity caused by the use of `in` statement in matching and marking-up answers
+- [x] add "page" and "analysis" fields
 - [ ] add error-detector to automatically find and skip errors in the raw data
 - [ ] display a friendier 'done' message: "Processed X card notes in total, Y error(s) (in Z seconds?).